Best Black Friday Shopping Tips!

 Do Your Homework

 Don’t be an amateur that heads out on Black Friday without any preparation and get swallowed by the herd of savings-hungry customers.
 Study the ads carefully, both in print and on the store’s website, days before the actual event.
 Sometimes, leaks on the best Black Friday deals already start appearing before Thanksgiving.
-We have all of the leaked lists you could ever want and the best deals every year.
-Be sure to check our Black Friday Leaked Lists <— here for those to help with your planning.

 If you stumble across a great deal online, make sure you check the competitor’s price on the same item and see what they have it priced at, or price match it at Walmart.com.
 You can check out their price match policy.
 Make sure when you make the comparisons you are comparing apples to apples and not apples to oranges.
 If the match isn’t exact, the deal won’t work.
 So, match model numbers carefully.